ctschroeder/tutorials/antconc-programming-historian.md

 * What kinds of queries make meaningful research questions
 * Principles of corpora construction: sampling &amp; ensuring you can get something representative

+## 8. Check out the N-Gram tool (it's pretty self-explanatory)

+## 9. Try a different corpus!!

 -----

-## 8. Further resources for this tutorial
+## 9. Further resources for this tutorial
 [A short bibliography on corpus linguistics][43].
 [A more step-by-step version of this tutorial, assuming no computer knowledge](http://hfroehli.ch/workshops/getting-started-with-antconc/)